Your relationship with God begins with His unfathomable love

-First, it is imperative to understand: God sees us through the lens of His unfathomable love.
+First, God sees us through the lens of His unfathomable love.

 No matter what we’ve done or will do, He loves you and me so deeply that “he gave his one and only Son, that whoever believes in him shall not perish but have eternal life” (John 3:16).
 Once we grapple with and ultimately grasp that eternal truth, we begin to realize He calls us to serve Him, going where no man or woman has gone before in His power, to reach out to others with encouragement and engage in their lives.

 One of my favorite stories of obedient servants boldly stepping forward to answer God’s call to serve is the biblical account of the prophet Isaiah.
 He accepted the Lord’s commission to warn Judah about impending Babylonian captivity because of sin.
 Isaiah understood how God saw him and that his sin had been dealt with, “your guilt is taken away and your sin atoned for” (Isaiah 6:7-8).
 Bolstered by the enormity of those truths, Isaiah confidently moved out with the Lord’s message of judgment, “Then I heard the voice of the Lord saying, ‘Whom shall I send?
 And who will go for us?’
 And I said, ‘Here am I. Send me!’”
 (Isaiah 6:8).

 Secondly, He calls us to serve Him right where we are.